Tonlin Plaza: Facilities

 The total floor area of the building is about 40,000 m2 (including parking space).
 It is in close proximity to Taoyuan railway station.
 Since there are still two other department stores in the area, the Far Eastern Department Store Taoyuan Store and the Shin Kong Mitsukoshi Taoyuan Station Store in front of the other two department stores, the competition in the same industry is fierce.
 Thus, in February 2017, NT$1 billion was spent in order to renovate the building to become the only green building mall in Taoyuan City with the exterior design following the Japanese Omotesandō-style.
-In October 2018, Tonlin Department Store Taoyuan reopened under the name Tonlin Plaza, increasing the proportion of the catering industry to 40%, and introducing large-scale specialty stores such as movie theaters and bookstores, and also reserved an area of 200 m2 for holding art exhibitions.
+In October 2018, Tonlin Department Store Taoyuan reopened under the name Tonlin Plaza, increasing the proportion of the catering industry to 40%, and introducing large-scale specialty stores such as a cinema (In89 Cinemax) and bookstores, and also reserved an area of 200 m2 for holding art exhibitions.